lance-gg/lance/docs/introduction.md

     * TCP via websockets
     * Communication is packed and serialized into binary
     * Automatic handling of network spikes with step correction
-* Intelligent sync strategies for lag handling
+* Intelligent synchronization strategies for lag handling
-    * Extrapolation (client side prediction) with step re-enactment or:
+    * Extrapolation (client side prediction) with step re-enactment, or:
     * Interpolation for optimal object motion
 * Tools for debugging and tracing